pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - So what are these TupleTableSlots anyway?
 - If you're working in the executor you'll probably need to use one.
 - I couldn't find any talk or article talking about these things.
-- The place to look is `executor/tuptable.h`.
+- Fortunately the Postgres source has great comments, and most directories have a README.
 - Of course a tuple is more-or-less a row.
 - A "tuple table" is how the executor deals with processing tuples.
   - It's a table like the Range Table is a table: a list of structs.
   - Each tuple is kept in a TupleTableSlot.
   - Guess what?
 This is a node too (highlight)!
-But you don't really mix it with other nodes.
+Lots of the execState nodes have these as members.

 - You can see we've got a list of `Datum`s and null flags (highlight).
   - Every other intro to Postgres talks about Datums, so I've kind of shied away from giving you lots of details here.